aleferna12/colorir/docs/source/index.rst

     <p><span style="background-color:#a5f3f2"> &emsp; </span> &nbsp; <span style="color:#a5f3f2"> #a5f3f2 </span></p>

+See the :mod:`~colorir.color_class` module for details on how to manipulate colors with arithmetics.

 To interpolate colors we can use :func:`~colorir.utils.blend()`:

 >>> blend(palette.yellow, palette.magenta, 0.5)  # Get color at 50% between yellow and magenta